sleeprite/rudis/docs/src/docs/advance/persistence.md

 ---
-title: Persistent
+title: Persistence
 titleTemplate: Advance
 description: Essential information to help you get set up with Tachiyomi.
 ---

-# Persistent
+# Persistence

-Essential information to help you get set up with Rudis.
+How Redis writes data to disk.

 ## Installation guide